zzzprojects/docs/learnentityframeworkcore.com/pages/migrations/commands/pmc-commands.md

 #### Notes

-The migration files will be placed in a folder name _Migrations_ by default.
+The migration files will be placed in a folder named _Migrations_ by default.
 This will be created in the root of the project unless an alternative location is specified using the `-outputdir` switch.
 If you specify an alternative location with `outputdir`, the value will be rooted in the project directory.
 It should not be prefixed with a path separator (e.g. '/').

 ### Remove-Migration